Hardfork Initiation Submission Policy

 Context

-• The decision to recommend the submission of a hardfork action must be ratified by the Technical Steering Committee.
-Who in turn pass this recommendation to the Intersect Board.
+• The decision to recommend the submission of a hard fork action must be ratified by the Technical Steering Committee.

-• Submitting a hardfork does not guarantee the ratification and enactment of a hardfork.
+• Submitting a hard fork initiation governance action does not guarantee the ratification and enactment of a hard fork.

 Definitions